KelvinHere/Yoga_Milestone_4/README.md

 ## ToDo
 - add real email to allauth
-instructor sorting
 format accounts/confirm-email/
-delete/edit review error redirect back to lesson contact page
+contact page
+add ticks to instructor sorting add ticks to lesson sort
 ## Bugs
 add to basket when navbar is collapsed shows on top left - move basket to collapsed nav messages not showing color on topbar